 Admission to the JM Degree Program is highly competitive.
 To be admitted to the program, the following is required:

-- All applicants must have a conferred bachelor degree from a regionally accredited U.S. institution, or an equivalent degree from a nationally recognized non-U.S. institution;
+- All applicants must have a conferred bachelor degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent;

 - If an applicant has completed post-secondary work outside the U.S., the applicant must use either World Education Series (WES) or AACRAO International Services for evaluation of the international transcripts.